 Sabit’s foot found a puddle of blood, and she fell backwards.
 For a moment, she hung between earth and sky, suspended between ruin and victory.

 Then, the harsh earth slammed up to meet her, sending the whole world spinning around a single thought: Defeat.

-Wayfarings of Sabit: Isle of the Wicked is copyright (c) 2016 by Michael S. Miller.
+Wayfarings of Sabit: Betrayal is copyright (c) 2017 by Michael S. Miller.
 All rights reserved.
-New chapters post every weekday.
-You can support this and other stories on Patreon: https://patreon.com/michaelsmiller or http://ipressgames.com/fiction/
+New chapters post every Thursday.
+You can support this and other stories on Patreon, https://patreon.com/michaelsmiller, or at http://ipressgames.com/fiction/.